slidewiki/auto-questions-service/README.md

 ### Prerequisites

-The service requires [cURL](https://curl.haxx.se/download.html), [docker](https://docs.docker.com/engine/installation/) and [maven](https://maven.apache.org/download.cgi) to run.
+The service requires [JDK 8](http://openjdk.java.net/install/), [cURL](https://curl.haxx.se/download.html), [docker](https://docs.docker.com/engine/installation/) and [maven](https://maven.apache.org/download.cgi) to run.

 ### Running The Service

 To start the service, simply clone the repo and run the `run.sh` shell script.

+The script pulls a pre-built docker image (containing tomcat) from docker hub and runs it.
-This will start a tomcat server at ```http://localhost:8080``` in a docker container and maven will deploy a war file to tomcat.
+This starts a tomcat server at ```http://localhost:8080```.
+Then maven deploys a war file to tomcat.

 The username/password for the tomcat server is set in the tomcat-users.xml and the server settings in server.xml.
 Both are located in the mytomcatdocker folder.

 #### REST Endpoints